 Boron-Calcium-Fish-Kelp Spray

 Typically, South Central Alaskan soils lack boron (B) and are low in calcium (Ca).
 These minerals are essential but deficient.
-The lack of B & Ca prohibits other minerals from fully functioning.
+The lack of B & Ca prohibits other minerals from fully functioning for plant growth & health.
 This home-made liquid addresses these deficiencies.

-Boron is tricky because above 2parts per million it is toxic.
+Boron is tricky it’s needed in parts per million (ppm).
+A ppm is equivalent to 1 tsp in a conex container volume.
+Boron above 2 parts per million is toxic.
 Below 0.8 ppm is a deficiency.
 So do not over-do.
-Don’t throw left-overs in the compost.
+Don’t throw left-overs in the compost (or greatly dilute & spread it out).

 Measurements 3 tsp = 1 Tbs.
 4 Tbs = ¼ cup.
 16 Tbs = cup 16 cups= 1 gallon